 - M Wortmann (current) Climate Impact Assessment of the Tarim tributaries, NW China (PICIR)

 - D Price (current) Physical processes of sedimentation in natural and restored estuarine saltmarshes

-- A Pylarinou (current) Modelling large-scale response of estuary habitats to sea-level rise
+- A Pylarinou (PhD 2015) Modelling large-scale response of estuary habitats to sea-level rise

-- T Oyedotun (current) Coastal morphodynamics (Nigerian Government Scholarship)
+- T Oyedotun (PhD 2014) Coastal morphodynamics (Nigerian Government Scholarship)

 - M Fernandez (current) Response of saltmarsh ecoosystems to sea-level rise.

 - M Schembri (current) Coastal geomorphological change in Malta

 - N Mohajeri (PhD 2013) City shape, entropy and street networks

 - C Barrett-Mould (PhD 2013) Coastal and estuarine habitat dynamics (NERC)